aman00323/git-underneath/content/_index.md

 ### **Merge**

-A standard merge will take each commit in the branch being merged and add them to the history of the base branch based on the timestamp of when they were created.It will also create a merge commit, a special type of “empty” commit that indicates when the merge occurred.
+A standard merge will take each commit in the branch being merged and add them to the history of the base branch based on the timestamp of when they were created.
+It will also create a merge commit, a special type of “empty” commit that indicates when the merge occurred.

 ![merge-meme](images/git-merge-git.gif "merge-meme")